piedb-dev/piestream/src/README.md

 ## Introduction

-Almost all components of RisingWave are developed in rust, and they are split to several crates:
+Almost all components of piestream are developed in rust, and they are split to several crates:

 1. `config` contains default configurations for servers.
 2. `proto` contains generated protobuf rust code, e.g. grpc definition and message definition.